Geodego/data_engineering_azure/data_warehouses/2-ELT_and_Data_Warehouse_Technology_in_the_Cloud.md

 In an unmanaged database scenario, the responsibilities for the database server and its underlying system encompass:
 - Configuring
 - Monitoring
-- Patching (process of applying updates to the software that runs the database and its underlying operating system. )
+- Patching (process of applying updates to the software that runs the database and its underlying operating system)
 - Maintaining

 Conversely, in a fully managed service, the cloud service provider assumes the responsibility for configuring and maintaining the underlying system.

 ### Cloud Managed NoSQL Storage
-The previous picture is also true for NoSQL databased, which are also fond at each of the steps represented.
+The previous picture is also true for NoSQL databases, which are also found at each of the steps represented.

 ELT makes it easier to use many NoSQL database management systems in Data Warehousing scenarios.
 These database come in many flavors such as: